probmods/dippl/chapters/02-webppl.md

 WebPPL is not just a subset of Javascript: is is a subset augmented with the ability to represent and manipulate probability distributions.
 We will distinguish between *distributions* and *distribution types*.

-A istribution type (or constructor) takes parameters and returns a distribution.
+A distribution type (or constructor) takes parameters and returns a distribution.
 Under the hood, a distribution `d` has a method `d.sample` that returns a sample from the distribution, a method `d.score` that returns the log-probability of a possible sampled value, and (optionally) a method `d.support` that returns the support of the distribution.
 Of these, `d.sample` should not be called directly -- in order for inference operators (described later) to work correctly, use the `sample` operator.

 For example, using the built-in `Bernoulli` type: